sts10/radiation/README.md

 ### Usage

-As of Radiation v 0.1.1, running Radiation is still a little clunky.
+As of Radiation v 0.2.0, running Radiation is still a little clunky.

 From anywhere in your box you can run `cd ~/radiation; ruby bin/runner.rb`

 You'll then be greeted by the main Radiation menu.

-Here is where you can create a new post.
-You must write your new blog post **in HTML**.
+From the main menu, you can choose optin `n` to create a new post.
+Currently you must write your new blog post **in HTML**.
 That means that each paragraphs should be wrapped in p tags or at least have < br >s between them.
 You'll also need to put a title for your post in the post.
 I'd recommend using an h2 tag.

 Here's a quick example: